 Paul Molitor played twenty-one years in the major leagues, getting over 3,000 hits and achieving a number of other standards typically associated with the Hall of Fame.
 He is ninth on the all-time list for hits, eleventh for doubles, eighteenth for runs scored and thirty-sixth for stolen bases.
 Although he never won the MVP Award, he was second in 1993.

 He had a 39-game hitting streak in 1987, which is the seventh longest of all time, and the longest since Pete Rose's 44 game streak in 1978.
 He had 7 consecutive hits in the 1982 World Series, including the first five-hit game ever in a World Series.
 It would be 29 years until Albert Pujols had the second, in 2011.
 His career World Series batting average is .418 in 55 at-bats and he was the MVP of the 1993 World Series.

 His 3000th hit was a triple in 1996; he was the first player to ever do so.
-He is also the only player to lead the league in hits the year he reached the 3,000 plateau, finishing the season at 225, ten more than runner-up Alex Rodriguez.
+He is the only player to lead the league in hits the year he reached the 3,000 plateau, finishing the season at 225, 10 more than runner-up Alex Rodriguez.
 He is third all-time in stealing home among modern players.
 Jackie Robinson (19) and Rod Carew (17) are the only two players who have more than his 11.
 He is also third all-time in leadoff home runs, behind Rickey Henderson (72) and Bobby Bonds (35); Molitor hit 33.